dotnet/docs-maui/docs/migration/forms-projects.md

 ### Colors

-In Xamarin.Forms, the <xref:Xamarin.Forms.Color?displayProperty=fullName> struct lets you construct `Color` objects using `double` values, and provides 240 named colors, such as <xref:Xamarin.Forms.Color.AliceBlue?displayProperty=fullName>.
+In Xamarin.Forms, the <xref:Xamarin.Forms.Color?displayProperty=fullName> struct lets you construct `Color` objects using `double` values, and provides named colors, such as <xref:Xamarin.Forms.Color.AliceBlue?displayProperty=fullName>.
 In .NET MAUI, this functionality has been separated into the <xref:Microsoft.Maui.Graphics.Color?displayProperty=fullName> class, and the <xref:Microsoft.Maui.Graphics.Colors?displayProperty=fullName> class.

 The <xref:Microsoft.Maui.Graphics.Color?displayProperty=fullName> class, in the `Microsoft.Maui.Graphics` namespace lets you construct `Color` objects using `float` values, `byte` values, and `int` values.
-The <xref:Microsoft.Maui.Graphics.Colors?displayProperty=fullName> class, which is also in the `Microsoft.Maui.Graphics` namespace, provides 148 named colors.
+The <xref:Microsoft.Maui.Graphics.Colors?displayProperty=fullName> class, which is also in the `Microsoft.Maui.Graphics` namespace, largely provides the same named colors.

 | Xamarin.Forms API | .NET MAUI API | Comment |
 | ----------------- | ------------- | ------- |